 Isle of Man TT

-The lodge, which provides holiday accommodation for people with disabilities, was open by Joey’s widow Linda and John McGuinness during the 2010 TT after almost a decade of fundraising by the Joey Dunlop Foundation.
+The first guest to make use of the new Joey Dunlop Lodge has given the facility a glowing report, and urged people to continue supporting the endeavour.The lodge, which provides holiday accommodation for people with disabilities, was open by Joey’s widow Linda and John McGuinness during the 2010 TT after almost a decade of fundraising by the Joey Dunlop Foundation.